Cracking the Code: What Investors Truly Want in Early-Stage Startups

 - Differentiation: Investors want to know what sets you apart from competitors.

-- Ahead-of-the-crowd Advantage: A one-off selling proposition (USP) demonstrates that your business can offer something others can’t easily copy.
+- Competitive Advantage: A one-off selling proposition (USP) demonstrates that your business can offer something others can’t easily replicate.

 - Marketability: A strong USP makes it smoother to market your business to customers.